<> <> <> <>

 • Lower overall sexual functioning

-Again, your overall health has a big role to play in how likely you are to retain a healthy sex life.
-Chronic health conditions, weight gain, and other health concerns are some of the big contributing factors that can see a drop in sexual activity during your 50s and 60s.
+Chronic health conditions, weight gain, and other health concerns are some of the big contributing factors that can cause a drop in sexual activity during your 50s and 60s.

 Men's sex life in their 70s and beyond

-As you'd expect, your sex drive in your 70s+ tends to be the lowest of your life.
 That's due to a stack of reasons, including your heightened risk of experiencing erectile dysfunction, chronic illness and managing a number of health conditions.

-Another big factor that determines how sexually active you are later in life is whether or not you have a current partner.
-One study of older men's sexual activity levels found that 49.5 per cent of men with partners were sexually active in the past six months, compared with 13.7 per cent of men without partners.
+One study of older men's sexual activity levels found that 49.5% of men with partners were sexually active in the past 6 months, compared with 13.7% of men without partners [9].

 However, having a fulfilling sex life is still possible after you reach 70.
 You might just need some extra support to get you there.